An Online Introduction

 Around late 2012 Alpacka introduced an internal gear storage option for its packraft line.
 The basic concept that Alpacka pioneered has remained substantially the same since then, and has become widely adopted in the packraft industry.

 To access the inside of the tubes, packrafts employ a single waterproof, airtight zipper, almost always located on the stern (the Kokopelli Renegade‘s bow zipper being a notable exception).
 Opening the zipper will cause the raft to rapidly deflate, and require that it be re-inflated once the boat is zipped up again.As of this writing, all major packraft manufacturers use a TiZip zipper (a SuperSeal or some variant) from German manufacturer Titex.
-The TiZip zipper employs rugged plastic teeth with sealing lips above and below the teeth.
-High pressure pushes the sealing lips together more tightly, and each zipper is factory-tested to maintain its seal at pressures far higher than those of an inflated packraft.
+The TiZip zipper employs plastic teeth with sealing lips above and below the teeth.
+High pressure pushes the sealing lips together more tightly.
+Each zipper is factory-tested to maintain its seal at pressures far higher than those of an inflated packraft.

 Internal Storage Advantages